ThatFrenchComputerGuy/CedChartJs/README.md

 - The y-axis will always display 11 adaptive values corresponding to 0, 10, 20, 30, ... , 100% of the data's max value.

 ## Installation
-You can instlal the module through npm: https://www.npmjs.com/package/cedchart
+You can install the module through npm: https://www.npmjs.com/package/cedchart

 run ```npm install cedchart```